dekimir/RamFuzz/README.md

 RamFuzz also includes a tool that can generate random objects of any class.
 It works by reading the class source code and generating from it test code that creates an instance via a randomly chosen constructor, then proceeds to invoke a random sequence of instance methods with randomly generated arguments.
 The resulting object can then be used in property testing of methods that take it as a parameter.
 The generated code can also be manually adapted to itself become property tests.

-RamFuzz currently supports C++ (with some limitations that we're working to remove -- please see "Known limitations" below).
+RamFuzz currently supports C++ (with some limitations that we're working to remove -- please see "Known Limitations" below).
 It is provided under the Apache 2.0 license.

 ## How to Use the Mutation Functionality